contactlab/milky-way/packages/docs/catalog/pages/typography/DEV.md

 Use Less.js >=v3.5.0
 ```

-If you're using Webpack 4 and Less.js you can install **less-loader**.
+If you're using Webpack and Less.js you can install [**less-loader**](https://github.com/webpack-contrib/less-loader).
 Webpack provides an advanced mechanism to resolve files from `node_modules` folder:

 ```code
 lang: less